 While water can freeze, causing boiler system issues and hazards, thermal heating fluid will not freeze.
 This eliminates the safety hazards and system operation issues that can be caused by cold temperatures, another benefit of hot oil heating systems.

-6. Hot Oil Heating Systems Do Not Require a Licensed Boiler Operator
+6. Industrial Heating Oil Systems Do Not Require a Licensed Boiler Operator

 7. Hot Oil Heating is Safer Than Steam